Pseudomodes for non-self-adjoint Dirac operators: Pseudomodes for

 \subsection{Shapes of the cut-off functions}

 The role of the cut-off functions in the construction of pseudomodes is very important.
 Not all functions which are created from the WKB method would become the pseudomodes for the operator, since most of them do not belong to the domain of the operator.
 Therefore, the cut-off functions are added to complete this task.

-Furthermore, as discussed in Remark \ref{Remark WKB}, when $V_{11}$ and $V_{22}$ are differentiable, in order to make the $V_{\lambda}^{1/2}$ well-defined (i.e.\ non-multi-valued) and differentiable, the condition \eqref{Eq Cond Re} need to be satisfied.
+Furthermore, as discussed in Remark \ref{Remark WKB}, when $V_{11}$ and $V_{22}$ are differentiable, in order to make the $V_{\lambda}^{1/2}$ well-defined (\emph{i.e.}\ non-multi-valued) and differentiable, the condition \eqref{Eq Cond Re} need to be satisfied.
 It is obvious that \eqref{Eq Cond Re} will be broken if $\mathrm{Re}\, V_{11}$ or $\mathrm{Re}\, V_{22}$ is not bounded.
 Thus, it is necessary to employ a suitable cut-off function whose support allows \eqref{Eq Cond Re} to occur.

 Let us denote by $\xi: \R \to [0,1]$ the cut-off function satisfying the following properties

 where $\delta^{\pm}_{\lambda}$ and $\Delta^{\pm}_{\lambda} <\delta^{\pm}_{\lambda}$ are $\lambda$-dependent positive numbers which will be determined later.
 Notice that the cut-off $\xi$ can be selected in such a way that